icsl-Jeon/icsl-Jeon.github.io/_posts/2020-12-09- Processing map to pointcloud.markdown

 ![image tooltip here](/images/ch3/process.png){: width="100%" height="100%"  description="summary of making pcd from mesh of umap"}{: .center}
 *summary of making pcd from mesh of umap*

+The video version of explanation is available at my [youtube channel](https://youtu.be/cwrNCQNEEvc)

 #### Step 1 : export mesh (.obj) file of considered assets from unreal editor